Bruneau Dunes State Park

 Bruneau Dunes State Park is a public recreation and geologic preservation area in the western United States, located in Owyhee County in southwestern Idaho.
 It is northeast of Bruneau and 15 mi south of Mountain Home.

 Featuring large sand dunes and small lakes, the state park is the site of North America's tallest single-structured sand dune, which is approximately 470 ft in height.
 The park encompasses 4800 acre and features the Bruneau Dunes Observatory, where visitors can use a telescope for stargazing.
+The Sand Dunes, the visible dunes within the dune field itself, encompass appx 576 acre.